 In iO, under the “Me” Tab, select “benefits”, then select “Report a Life Event”.

-You have 30 days from the date of the life event to make changes to coverage and provide supporting documentation.
+You have 30 days from the life event date to make changes to coverage and provide supporting documentation.